himanshuc3/categorize/README.md

 5. Open a Pull Request

 Please make sure your code follows the existing style and passes all tests.

+## Releasing

+To create a new release with automated binary builds:

+1. Make sure all your changes are committed and merged to the main branch
+2. Create and push a new tag with a version number:
+    ```bash
+    git tag v1.0.0
+    git push origin v1.0.0
+    ```
+3. The GitHub Actions workflow will automatically:
+    - Build the project
+    - Create binaries for Windows, macOS, and Linux
+    - Publish a new GitHub Release with the binaries
+    - Publish the package to NPM

+> Note: You need to have the NPM_TOKEN secret configured in your GitHub repository settings for the NPM publishing step to work.

 ## License